 Students should obtain a pass from his/her teacher prior to reporting to the health office.
 If necessary, the parent/guardian will be notified and can take appropriate action.
 The school does not permit a sick student to leave the building without a parent or guardian consent.
-Please keep the student's medical and emergency contact information (found in on-line enrollment).
+Please keep the student's medical and emergency contact information in PowerSchool up to date.